 2 Factors That Will Decide The Winner

-Since both of the optin forms where started on the same day (1st August) and converted the same exact numbers of visitors, we are left with only 2 other factors to judge which of these two plugins won.
+Since both of the optin forms were started on the same day (1st August) and converted the same exact numbers of visitors, we are left with only 2 other factors to judge which of these two plugins won.
 The factors are:

 - Conversion rate

-For calculating which plugin did best, we will have to look at the impressions made and the conversion rate of both of the plugins separately first then we’ll compare of them.
+For calculating which plugin did best, we will have to look at the impressions made and the conversion rate of both of the plugins separately first then we’ll compare them.

 Firstly, let’s look at the Thrive leads and the number of impressions its optin forms made.
-The report below is set for past 7 days.
+The report below is set for the past 7 days.

 So, the total number of impressions thrive leads made was 669.
 For 7 days and 900+ users, it’s really great.
 But if you do the match then the average conversion rate of thrive leads is 1.3%.
-Also note that these optin forms where not visible to mobile visitors and my 8% of visitors are mobile phone users.
+Also, note that these optin forms where not visible to mobile visitors and my 8% of visitors are mobile phone users.